schibsted/spid-tech-docs/resources/articles/event-tracking/events-tracked.md

             </tr>
             <tr>
                 <td>Logout</td>
-                <td>When the user manually logs out from SchAcc.</td>
+                <td>When the user manually logs out from Schibsted account.</td>
             </tr>
             <tr>
                 <td>Migration completed</td>
-                <td>When users who have been imported with unverfied emails to the SchAcc database verify their email address.
+                <td>When users who have been imported with unverfied emails to the Schibsted account database verify their email address.
 					<ul>
-                        <li><strong>PS!</strong> In this case, the event "Signup completed" is not triggered, because the user is not creating a SchAcc profile; it already exists from the import.</li>
+                        <li><strong>PS!</strong> In this case, the event "Signup completed" is not triggered, because the user is not creating a Schibsted account profile; it already exists from the import.</li>
 					</ul>
 				</td>
             </tr>
             <tr>
                 <td>Migration started</td>
-                <td>When users who have been imported with unverfied emails to the SchAcc database attempt to log in for the first time.
+                <td>When users who have been imported with unverfied emails to the Schibsted account database attempt to log in for the first time.
 					<ul>
-                        <li><strong>PS!</strong> In this case, the event "Signup started" is not triggered, because the user is not creating a SchAcc profile; it already exists from the
+                        <li><strong>PS!</strong> In this case, the event "Signup started" is not triggered, because the user is not creating a Schibsted account profile; it already exists from the
                         import.</li>
 					</ul>
 				</td>
             </tr>
             <tr>
                 <td>Order authorized</td>
-                <td>When the order status is set to "Authorized" in a 2-phase payment processes, which happens when SchAcc has completed initial order processing and is awaiting feedback before proceeding to order completion and capture processing.
+                <td>When the order status is set to "Authorized" in a 2-phase payment processes, which happens when Schibsted account has completed initial order processing and is awaiting feedback before proceeding to order completion and capture processing.
                     <ul>
                         <li>For credit card payments, 2-phase payment is determined by the client.
-In such cases, SchAcc will await order completion processing until notified by client.</li>
+In such cases, Schibsted account will await order completion processing until notified by client.</li>
-                        <li>For sms-payments, 2-phase payment is forced by SchAcc, as required handshaking steps with mobile payment service providers must take place before order can be moved to completion processing.
+                        <li>For sms-payments, 2-phase payment is forced by Schibsted account, as required handshaking steps with mobile payment service providers must take place before order can be moved to completion processing.
 Notification from client is not necessary in this case.</li>
                     </ul>
                 </td>
             </tr>